needle-tools/needle-engine-support/documentation/embedding.md

 This is the easiest option, and recommended for most workflows – it's very fast!
 You can iteratively work on your project on your computer, and then upload a new version to the web in seconds.
 :::

-## Uploading a production build as web app
+## Uploading your web app to a folder

 If you don't want to use our "Deploy to..." components, or there's no component for your particlar workflow, you can do the same process manually.
 The resulting web app will be identical to what you see in your local server while working on the project.